nuuuwan/news_lk3_data/README.md

 *2024-03-27 16:30:00* · [`adaderanalk`](https://www.adaderana.lk/news/98243/road-blocked-in-colombo-due-to-medical-students-protest) · `en`

 One lane of the road from Punchi Borella towards Maradana has been blocked for traffic due to a protest by medical students, Ada Derana reporter said.

+Severe traffic congestion has been reported in the area and several connected roads owing to the demonstration, he said.

 ◼️